-Any submissions to the Further Confusion 2019 con book will have a final deadline of November 30, 2018.
+Any submissions to the Further Confusion 2020 conbook will have a final deadline of December 11, 2019.
 (Extensions will be on a case-by-case basis at the con’s discretion; contact us ASAP if you think you may need more time!)

 Illustrations, short fiction, articles, poems, and advertisements are all welcome!
-All submissions should fit the overall theme of Further Confusion by featuring primarily therianthropic or anthropomorphic characters, and should also fit the 2019 theme of “FurCon Goes to the Fair” OR a general agricultural or carnival theme.
+All submissions should fit the overall theme of Further Confusion by featuring primarily therianthropic or anthropomorphic characters, and should also fit the 2020 theme of “Neo San Jose” OR a general cyberpunk theme.
 We also welcome submissions with a focus on San Jose, furry conventions in general, or the impact of our community.

 Submissions may not contain explicit sex or violence and should limit rough language; in short, suitable for teens and older.
 Artwork may be black and white, grayscale, or four-color in CMYK format.
 Not every submission will be published, in part because available page space is limited.
 Please e-mail email@example.com before sending submissions to make appropriate arrangements for transferring large files (>10MB).

 Text submissions should not exceed five pages in length; as a rule of thumb, a page averages roughly 5,000 characters.
 Illustrations and advertisements should be roughly one of the sizes listed below.
 We reserve the right to adjust sizing to accommodate page margins if needed.

 |Full Page||7 1/2″ wide ×

 |Half Page||7 1/2″ wide ×

 4 7/8″ tall

 |Quarter Page||3 5/8″ wide ×